How to Run Your Business: A Guide to Strategic, Effective Management

 If invoicing is a constant hassle (a common gripe among many business owners), get set up with Square Invoices, which lets you easily send and track digital invoices right from your Dashboard.
 (Which means no more stacks of paper to sift through.)

 Appointments is another area where Square can help you save time.
 Square Appointments acts like a 24/7 receptionist, allowing clients to book open slots with you online at any time.
 We also have an appointments app so you can check your schedule on the go instead of having to rush back to your computer.
+Here are some helping appointment scheduling tips that will increase efficiency for your business.

 But whatever your time-sucks, there’s sure to be a technology out there that can help you reduce them.
 Check out what else Square offers and how it could help your business get time back.